Farisa-Hameed/D33--OOPs-BANKING-SYSTEM/README.md

 # D33--OOPs-BANKING-SYSTEM
-This project is a Python-based Banking System that allows users to log in, deposit, and withdraw money.
-It tests your understanding of basic Python concepts like user input, data handling, and conditional logic, while encouraging you to build a functional banking application.
+This Python banking system allows users to create accounts, log in, and perform basic banking operations.
+Key features include depositing money, withdrawing funds, and checking account balances.
+Each account is identified by a unique account number and managed by the BankAccount class.
+The BankingSystem class handles multiple accounts, enabling account creation and login functionality.
+Users can create an account with an initial balance and log in to perform transactions.
+The system ensures secure transactions, running continuously until the user chooses to log out or exit.